 - Prepare for underappreciation.

 As one of the long-time lead pastors I know said to me once, “Most people have no idea of the struggles of a pastor, so most of them struggle at showing appreciation.”
-It’s a largely thankless profession, so it helps to brace yourself for the eventuality of that coming realization.
-The less you expect it, the less you will miss it.
+It can feel like a lonely and sometimes-thankless profession, so it helps to brace yourself for the eventuality of those hard moments.
 I know some pastors and leaders who would say, “Pastors know what they are getting into, so they need to stop whining and find their appreciation and encouragement from God alone.”
 True, all good things come from God, and the source of strength must come solely from him, but church members have the gifts of service, hospitality, encouragement and giving in order to use them to build up each other – this includes the pastor.

-I have talked to a number of pastors at other churches since taking the lead position, and the similarities among their stories are surprising…Some people will act like the church is doing you a favor by hiring him.
+I have talked to a number of pastors at other churches since taking the lead position, and some have related stories of hurt.
+Theses pastors have shared that some people will act like the church is doing the pastor a favor by hiring him.
 I’ve spoken to leaders whose churches will low-ball the pastoral positions on pay, or allow them and their families to struggle without benefits, and then wonder aloud why the church “can’t seem to keep” a strong leader.
 Still others have said that their congregants view the pastors and staff as “hired hands” to do all the ministry and make members comfortable above all.
 Sadly, some churches seem satisfied to starve the shepherd by lack of appreciation and support, yet expect him to have an endless supply of that appreciation and support to feed the sheep.
 Is it any wonder why many pastors leave the ministry feeling rejected and wounded?